Why you do not need to wait while ReclaiMe File Recovery completes the scan?

 (after about couple of minutes or after 1-2% scanning) it stops growing.

 If the damage is minor, at this moment it is considered that all user data is already recovered and you can begin to save data.

-If you do not stop the scan at this moment, the following outcomes are possible:
+If you do not pause the scan at this moment, the following outcomes are possible:

 - ReclaiMe File Recovery may encounter a disk image file stored on the disk.

 This leads to overwriting the parameters of original filesystem by the parameters of image file since from the